-The Library has a total of 3 study rooms: 2 upstairs in Nonfiction and 1 downstairs in Reference.
-These three rooms are available for group study that will accommodate a maximum of eight people each.
+The Library has two study rooms for public use, both are located upstairs in Nonfiction.
+These rooms are available for group study; rooms will accommodate a maximum of eight people.

-Reservations may be made up to one-week in advance by emailing email@example.com or by requesting it in the Administration office in person or the Reference Desk by phone at (956) 216-5821.
+Reservations may be made up to one-week in advance by contacting the Reference Desk by phone at (956) 216-5821.
+You must reserve the study room at least 24 hours in advance.
 Advance reservations are limited to 2 per week.
 Download a copy of our official policy here.

 - The study rooms are not available for the purpose of selling merchandise or services, soliciting for later sales or social events.

 - Study rooms for an individual or group are available on a first-come, first-served basis for the general public when a room is available and has not been reserved.

 - The Library reserves the right to limit advance reservations due to high demand of study rooms.

 - Rooms can be reserved for up to 2 hours by an individual or group.
 If no one is waiting, room usage may be extended.
 If a room is still available within 15 minutes of the end of your reservation, you may place a new reservation for an additional 2 hours ONLY.
 Study room usage is limited to four hours per day.